kyma-project/busola/docs/features.md

   }
   ```

-* **GZIP** – is used to indicate whether the response from the backend server should be compressed or not.
+* **GZIP** – is used to indicate whether a response from the backend server should be compressed or not.

 Backend feature.
 Cannot be modified at the cluster's ConfigMap level.